ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 Specific Protocol Properties

 >> Specific Protocol Properties refers to the subset of Protocol Properties options that apply to a single protocol (transport protocol, IP, or security protocol).
-The presence of such a properties does not necessarily require that a specific protocol must be used, but that if this protocol is employed, a particular set of options should be used.
-This is critical to allow compatibility with protocol propertiess on peers.
+The presence of such Properties does not necessarily require that a specific protocol must be used, but that if this protocol is employed, a particular set of options should be used.
+This is critical to allow compatibility with Protocol Properties on peers.

 ### Establishment {#establishment}